SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ### 2. What are the total sales and total profits per quarter?
+Let's examine the total sales and profits per quarter.
+This analysis helps identify the periods when our company has had the most significant impact.
+By doing this, we can tailor our future operations to maximize our resources, such as advertising, customer service, and overall presence during those times of the year.

 #### Best performing quarters from 2011-2014
-Let's analyze the total sales and profits per quarter, as demonstrated by the code below:
 ```sql
 WITH cte AS (
   SELECT